LONG FORM CREATIVE NONFICTION: Memoir and Personal Essays in 2000 - 4000 Words (an MFA-Style Workshop) by Naomi Kimbell

 Materials needed: All materials provided, but if you would like an excellent resource on personal essay, participants may consider purchasing a copy of The Art of the Personal Essay: An Anthology from the Classical Era, to the Present, edited by Philip Lopate.

 When she’s not writing, she teaches online creative writing classes for WOW!
-Women on Writing and sometimes wanders in the woods, across hillsides, and visit small towns, taking photographs and shooting video to create impressionistic films with ambient scores using her essays, invented landscapes, and found sounds.
-She lives with her husband and her bird at the base of a mountain that, from a certain angle, looks a little like an elephant in repose.
+Women on Writing and sometimes wanders in the woods, across hillsides, through ghost towns, taking photographs and shooting video to create impressionistic films with ambient scores using her essays, invented landscapes, and found sounds.

 COST: $250, which includes weekly assignments, individual feedback from the instructor, and access to a private group for student interactions.

 BUY NOW: Long Form Creative Nonfiction with Naomi Kimbell (8 weeks, starting 9/3/2019) Limit: 8 students.
 Early registration is recommended.

 Notes: Upon successful completion of payment, your name, email address, and contact info will be submitted to your instructor.
 Just before class begins, she will e-mail you with instructions on how to get started.